 Opening links in Firefox iOS

-Its not possible to change the default browser on iOS.
-Because of that, users that want to use a third party browser have to resort to copy-paste tricks.
-Alternatively, there are some things you can do in your native apps to make these users happy:
+It is now possible to change the default browser on iOS starting from iOS 14.
+For users using an older version of iOS, they will have to resort to copy-paste tricks.
+If you are targeting below iOS 14, there are some things you can do in your native apps to make these users happy:

 - Make the iOS App extensions system available to your users.
 Firefox for iOS provides some app extensions that make opening, bookmarking, and adding to the Firefox Reading List possible from your app. nshipster has a good overview on how to add a UIActivityViewController to you app.